 Volunteers for Costa Rica share in the extra costs of the program by fundraising $1,800 prior to orientation to help cover the costs of transportation and medical insurance.
 FrancisCorps in Syracuse raises the funds for the living expenses and the friars in Costa Rica graciously pay for the rent of the house.

-The FrancisCorps house in Syracuse is on Court Street across the street from the Sisters of St. Francis’ “mother house” and close to several other convents.
-We rent the house from the sisters who provide security and maintenance.
+The FrancisCorps house in Syracuse is owned and maintained by FrancisCorps.
+The house is on Court Street and is close to several convents of Sisters’ of St. Francis.
 Syracuse is a poor city, but the neighborhood of the volunteers is quite safe.
 There are several excellent hospitals in the area including St. Joseph Hospital owned and operated by these same sisters.

 Costa Rica is one of the safest countries in Central America.
-The FrancisCorps house is right across the street from the friary and the friars’ schools.
-The house is gated and the school security guards keep on eye on our volunteers as well.
+The FrancisCorps house is on the grounds of the friary and retreat center.
+The entire property is gated and the facility has security guards that keep on eye on our volunteers as well.
 Costa Ricans are very friendly towards North Americans and are always ready to assist.
 Costa Rica has safe tap water and the hospital system is excellent.

 If you have any other questions or concerns please contact A.J. at 315.426.0481 or firstname.lastname@example.org